-This year, six Environmental Grant recipients will receive a share of grant funds totaling nearly $40,000 for their community-based projects that improve, restore or protect watersheds:
+In 2018, six Environmental Grant recipients received a share of grant funds totaling nearly $40,000 for their community-based projects that improve, restore or protect watersheds:

 - Allegheny Land Trust – Wingfield Pines Habitat Restoration and Weed Whackers Volunteer Corps - The grant will be used to plant 300 native plants along the riparian habitat of Wingfield Pines, and train “Weed Whackers” volunteers on invasive plant identification and management.